 Explores the impact of British rule on Indians who prospered, suffered and were later abandoned.

 February 2021 • £25

 Request Inspection Copy

-How can we explain the establishment and longevity of British rule in India without recourse to the clichés of ‘imperial’ versus ‘nationalist’ interpretations?
-In this new history, Roderick Matthews offers a more nuanced view: one of ‘oblige and rule’, the foundation of common purpose between colonisers and powerful Indians.
+How can we explain Britain’s long rule in India beyond the clichés of ‘imperial’ versus ‘nationalist’ interpretations?
+In this new history, Roderick Matthews tells a more nuanced story of ‘oblige and rule’, the foundation of common purpose between colonisers and powerful Indians.

-Skewering the simplistic binaries that often dominate the debate, Peace, Poverty and Betrayal is a fresh and gracefully written narrative history of British India.
+Skewering the simplistic binaries that often dominate the debate, Peace, Poverty and Betrayal is a fresh and elegant history of British India.

 A freelance writer specialising in Indian history and politics, Roderick Matthews studied history at Balliol College, Oxford.
 His great-grandfather tutored the young Nehru through his Harrow entrance exams.
-One of his great- grandmothers cared for Gandhi when he fell ill in London in 1914.
-His latest book is Jinnah vs. Gandhi, was a bestseller in India.
+One of his great-grandmothers cared for Gandhi when he fell ill in London in 1914.
+His second book, Jinnah vs. Gandhi, was a bestseller in India.
 His latest is Chandra Shekhar And The Six Months That Saved India.